DIY Clutch Purses

-They come in all shapes and sizes; they are pretty easy to make; and I love them.
+They come in all shapes and sizes; they are pretty easy to make, and I love them.
 None of the styles on this page are difficult.
 It took me about an hour to make some.
 The white one is made of unbleached muslin fabric and took the longest to make.
-That though had to do with the DIY fabric fringe process: Pre-washing, fringing, sewing and washing again.
+But that had to do with the DIY fabric fringe process: Pre-washing, fringing, sewing, and washing again.

 One-Piece Hidden Zipper DIY Clutch

 …no pattern needed; uses one piece of fabric each for exterior panel and lining - 1 hour project

 Above right: It is one of, if not the most, eye-catching bags featured here.
 That is a direct result of fabric choice.
 Made from remnants of another project, it demonstrates how working with what’s available is a creative energizer.
 It drives you to prevail over perceived lack.